aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-chief of state: President Jorge SAMPAIO (since 9 March 1996)
+chief of state: President Anibal CAVACO SILVA (since 9 March 2006)

 cabinet: Council of Ministers appointed by the president on the recommendation of the prime minister

-elections: president elected by popular vote for a five-year term; election last held 14 January 2001 (next to be held NA January 2006); following legislative elections, the leader of the majority party or leader of a majority coalition is usually appointed prime minister by the president
+elections: president elected by popular vote for a five-year term (eligible for a second term); election last held 22 January 2006 (next to be held in January 2011); following legislative elections, the leader of the majority party or leader of a majority coalition is usually appointed prime minister by the president

 Legislative branch: